December-ways 1864 | Dawn to Noon | Cupola

 At the break of January, the December snows have stopped but the wind continues.

-In the cold, the listener is moving around, walking evenly over the snow.
+In the cold, the listener is walking evenly over the snow.
 Their footfalls pass out of the village.

 :13

-Bird-sounds—now just brief calls and briefer song-fragments—draw the listener to a clearing where small, furtive flocks still forage in the slant afternoon light of the northern winter.
-Their random tracks are a cartograph in the snow, a star chart of an unknown galaxy of cold.
+Bird-sounds—now just brief calls and briefer song-fragments—draw the listener to a clearing where small, furtive flocks forage in the slant afternoon light of the northern winter.
+Their random tracks are a cartograph in the snow, a star chart for an unknown galaxy of cold.

 :28

-The listener who has been still in the still world for a long time turns into the dusk.
-The clearing will soon fall silent.
+The listener who has been still in the still world for a long time turns back.

 1:23

-The last sound of January is the note of a solitary Black-capped Chickadee hitting the freezing night air.
+The note of a solitary Black-capped Chickadee hitting the night air is the last sound January remembers.

 February-soundways 1864 | Night | Dream Forest